bitnahian/speech-transcriptor/README.md

 Quite naturally, I also used python wrappers for both ffmpeg and sox called [ffmpy](https://pypi.python.org/pypi/ffmpy) and [pysox](https://github.com/rabitt/pysox) respectively.
 Both are listed as requirements in the requirements.txt file.

-Web resources and JS scripts to record sound blob was shamelessly taken from the [mdn/web-dictaphone](https://github.com/mdn/web-dictaphone).
+Web resources and JS scripts to record sound blob were shamelessly taken from the [mdn/web-dictaphone](https://github.com/mdn/web-dictaphone).